freenas/freenas-docs/userguide/tasks.rst

 Saving a new replication adds an entry to :menuselection:`Tasks --> Replication Tasks`.
 The columns show the various settings for the replication.
-The :guilabel:`State` shows if the replication has run successfully or if an error has occurred.
-The log for the finished replication task can be viewed and downloaded by clicking the entry in the :guilabel:`State` column.
+The :guilabel:`State` shows the result of the most recent replication and updates when a new replication starts.
+Clicking a :guilabel:`State` entry opens the log for the current or most recent replication.

 .. _zfs_repl_task_list_fig: